AvramEnriquez/Wordle/README.md

  - The number of characters in a guess > actual number of characters in wordle
  - All character positions were guessed correctly (green)

+ Another challenge I faced when writing this code was creating a guess distribution bar chart that plotted from a base of 0 AKA Plot all guess distribution even if value is 0.
+ Eventually I figured out how to use a subsitution for loop and a base list of tuples to gain the desired plotted bar chart.

 May not work on Windows

 Words sourced from: https://github.com/tabatkins/wordle-list